RomanHauksson/cs_project_1/devlog.md

 - Time to write the logger.
 I'll copy over my code from the encryption algorithm as a starter.
 - Oops, accidentally deleted the project instructions.
 - I kinda want to experiment with using a terminal menu libary.
 I haven't used one of those before.
 Found one online called "simple-term-menu".
+- It feels so weird switching from writing Typescript for so long to Python.
+- Writing this program makes me feel grateful for developer tooling.
+I'm glad I don't need to fiddle around with stdin and parsing commands, and I get intellisense and type checking, when I write most of my projects.
+- I find it strange that I'm supposed to add the encrypted string to my history as well as the strings that the user inputs.
+Maybe I misunderstand something.